App Testing Platform Comparison: Kobiton vs. TestProject

 We have taken one simple image application into consideration in order to understand the image comparison feature of Appium.
 That application will display the image from the given image URL.

-Now the main problem is that the DOM structure contains no details for the image view, so we won’t be able to verify whether image view is visible or not after clicking on submit.
-Moreover even if we verify that image view is visible it won’t give us confidence that the displayed images are being fetched from given image URL.
-So in order to check this use case, we need to use Appium’s image comparison functionality.
+The main problem is that the DOM structure contains no details for the image view, so we won’t be able to verify whether image view is visible or not after clicking on submit.
+Moreover, even if we verify that image view is visible, it won’t give us confidence that the displayed images are being fetched from given image URL.
+So, in order to check this use case, we need to use Appium’s image comparison functionality.

 So it is a 2 step process: